built-fast/lcars/doc/man/lcars.1.md

 :   Copies strings to the system clipboard.
 Works with pbcopy (macOS) and xclip (Linux).
 Reads from stdin if no string provided.

 **util:git:stats** [*git-log-options*]
 :   Shows lines added and deleted by author in a git repo.
 Displays git statistics grouped by author, showing lines added, deleted, and net change.
-All git log options are supported and passed through, such as --since="1 year ago", --author="name", --until="2023-12-31", main..feature-branch.
+All git log options are supported and passed through, such as \-\-since="1 year ago", \-\-author="name", \-\-until="2023-12-31", main..feature-branch.

 **util:ip** [**-4**|**-6**]
 :   Gets public IP address using CloudFlare DNS.
 Supports both IPv4 (default) and IPv6.